dru-44/PDA/README.md

 *Google Colab*

-You can use Google Colab if you want to run your analysis without having to install anything in your computer, simply go to this URL: https://colab.research.google.com/github/dru-44/PDA
+You can use Google Colab if you want to run the analysis without having to install anything in your computer, simply go to this URL: https://colab.research.google.com/github/dru-44/PDA